 - Consistency in service no matter the channel

-“We’re better equipped than ever to do these things,” said Travers of Fusion Connect, citing more technology available now than ever before.
+“We’re better equipped than ever to do these things,” said Travers of Fusion Connect, citing that more technology is available now than ever before.

-The correlation between the employee and customer experience:
+The correlation between the employee and your customers' experience:

 Customer experience and employee experience are not only highly correlated, they both play a key role in revenue growth, Travers said.